Hand Surgeon in Washington DC & Fairfax, VA

 Pins, metal plates, and screws may be used to stabilize the fracture.
 What treatment is used by your hand surgeon is determined by a variety of factors, including the patient’s age, other medical problems, and the exact type of injury.
 Hand Occupational Therapy is also often used to improve range of motion, strength, and overall function after a fracture.

 Nerves are the wiring system that carries messages from the brain to the rest of the body.
 An outer layer of tissue, called the sheath or epineurium, forms a cover to protect the nerve itself, which contains millions of individuals fibers grouped in bundles within the sheath.

-For more information on hand surgery in the Washington, DC, Bethesda and Potomac, MD, Falls Church, Arlington, Fairfax, and Alexandria, VA areas, contact our office.
+For more information on hand surgery in the Washington, DC, Bethesda and Potomac, MD, Falls Church, Arlington, Fairfax, and Alexandria, VA areas, or to schedule an appointment with a hand surgeon, contact our office today.